alperenbutun/automatic-detection-of-mgd-level-mgd-diagnosis/README.md

 Since this research is a commitment to medicine area, I can't see it valuable for me.
 However, if it is applied to the real world, and physicians use it for real cases, I'd just be happy and hopeful that success of this research will support me someday.

-In summary, the software scientifically computes and specifies the front and back face of a grayscale image.
+In summary, the software scientifically computes and specifies the foreground and background of a grayscale image.
 It can be used in different areas too.

 Working Software: https://www.youtube.com/watch?v=4acH0mB9wu8